+Let’s face it.
 Data has become an integral component of our personal and professional lives, from mission-critical business information to personal photos and videos.
-It’s estimated that people now create and generate over 1.8 zettabytes of data per year.
+It’s estimated that 328.77 million terabytes of data are created daily, including newly generated, captured, copied, or consumed data.

 Roll Back with Backup

-A backup creates data copies at regular intervals that are saved to a hard drive, tape, disk or virtual tape library and stored offsite.
+A backup creates data copies at regular intervals that are saved to a hard drive, tape, disk, or virtual tape library and stored offsite.
 If you lose your original data, you can retrieve copies of it.
-This is particularly useful if your data became corrupted at some point.
+This is particularly useful if your data becomes corrupted at some point.
 You simply “roll back” to a copy of the data before it was corrupted.

 Other than storage media costs, backup is relatively inexpensive.
-It may take time for your IT staff to retrieve and recover the data, however, so backup is usually reserved for data you can do without for 24 hours or more.
-It doesn’t do much for ensuring continued operations.
+However, it may take time for your IT staff to retrieve and recover the data, so backup is usually reserved for data you can do without for 24 hours or more.
+It doesn’t do much to ensure continued operations.

 Application performance can also be affected each time a backup is done.
-However, backup is a cost-effectives means of meeting certain compliance requirements and for granular recovery, such as recovering a single user’s emails from three years ago.
-It serves as a “safety net” for your data and has a distinct place in your DR plan.
+However, backup is a cost-effective means of meeting specific compliance requirements and for granular recoveries, such as recovering a single user’s emails from three years ago.
+It is a “safety net” for your data and has a distinct place in your DR plan.

 You can opt for a third-party vendor to handle your backups.
-For maximum efficiency and security, companies that offer cloud-based backups many be preferable.
-Some allow you to backup data from any physical or virtual infrastructure, or Windows workstation, to their cloud service.
-You can then access your data any time, from anywhere.
+For maximum efficiency and security, many companies that offer cloud-based backups, such as US Signal’s Backup-as-a-Service (BaaS), are preferable.
+Some allow you to back up data from any physical or virtual infrastructure or Windows workstation to their cloud service.
+You can then access your data at any time, from anywhere.
 Some also offer backups as a managed service, handling everything from remediation of backup failures to system/file restores to source.

 Stay Current with Data Replication

 Replication is usually performed outside your operating system, in the cloud.
+There’s no need to wait for backup tapes to be pulled.
 Because a copy of all your mission-critical data is there, you can “failover” and migrate production seamlessly.
-There’s no need for wait for backup tapes to be pulled.

 The DRaaS Option

 DRaaS solutions offer benefits that make them an attractive option for integrating into a DR plan.
 By employing true continuous data protection, a DRaaS solution can offer a recovery point objective (RPO) of a few seconds.
-Applications can be recovered instantly and automatically — in some cases with a service level agreement (SLA) based RTO of minutes.
+Applications can be recovered instantly and automatically — sometimes with a service level agreement (SLA) based RTO of minutes.

-DRaaS solutions also use scalable infrastructure, allowing virtual access of assets with little or no hardware and software expenditures.
+DRaaS solutions also use scalable infrastructure, allowing virtual access to assets with little or no hardware and software expenditures.
 This saves on software licenses and hardware.
-Because DRaaS solutions are managed by third parties, your internal IT resources are freed up for other initiatives.
+Because third parties manage DRaaS solutions, your internal IT resources are freed up for other initiatives.
 DRaaS platforms vary, so research your options to find the one that best meets your needs.